ADVERTORIAL [Post contains affiliate links]. Click my referral link for £75 off a Simba mattress.

 I’ve suffered with a painful shoulder, and a stiff neck at night for about the last 8 months.
 The photo above is the massage devices I’ve purchased over the years to keep my shoulders in check, but it has got worse in recent months, and even all this machinery can no longer prevent me from nights of painful tossing and turning.
 My old mattress needed replacing, and was probably causing some of my pain.
 It got so bad at one point that my husband took himself off to sleep in the spare room more often than not, so as to avoid all my cursing in the early hours!

-Fortunately, Simba Sleep came into my life at just the right moment.
+Fortunately, the offer of a Simba mattress review came at exactly the right time for me.
 I’d seen the claims made by Simba on Facebook and I was tempted by the accolades the fans gave the Simba Hybrid mattress.
 But could a mattress that comes vacuum-packed the day after you order it really be that good?
 I decided to find out.

-By the way, if you’re buying a Simba mattress, use my referral code to get £50 off.
-(I should point out that as a Simba ambassador I get a small commission on every sale).
+By the way, if you’re buying a Simba mattress, use my referral code to get £75 off (I should point out that as a Simba ambassador I get a small commission on every sale).

 The Simba Hybrid Mattress – Facts and Features